platypusllc/firmware/README.md

-Explorer
+Platypus Lutra
 ========

-Documentation for the Platypus Explorer autonomous watercraft.
+Documentation for the Platypus Lutra autonomous watercraft.